Easy Mexican Strawberry Agua Fresca

 There are hundreds of delicious flavors, and this is just one.

 Strawberries are one of my all-time favorite fruits.
-I have mentioned before that when I was a teenager, I used to have a strawberry smoothie every morning for breakfast.
+When I was a teenager, I used to have a strawberry smoothie every morning for breakfast.

 It helped that I grew up in Guanajuato, one of the three States in Mexico that cultivate this amazing berry where getting fresh strawberries required just a visit to the local market or mercado where we could buy them by the kilogram or even by the basket.